 Bakery-Style Lemon Raspberry Cake is made with sour cream, lemon zest, lemon juice, olive oil, and fresh raspberries.
-It’s perfect lemon flavor, along with a lemon curd filling and chunks of fresh raspberries are in every bite!
+With a lemon cream cheese frosting, along with a lemon curd filling and chunks of fresh raspberries in every bite, makes this cake perfect!
 And the flavors in my lemon raspberry cake never disappoints!

 The other night, I was in the mood for a treat, a real treat!
 So I decided to bake a cake, but not just any cake, a cake with my two favorite flavors, lemon and raspberry!